OpenNetworkingFoundation/TTP_Repository/TTP-FAQ.md

 and selected parameters which switches and controllers can use to ensure agreement on the details specified in the TTP.

 A switch developer can write code to support a TTP use case and be confident that only the TTP-defined messages need to be supported in that context.
 This makes the coding problem tractable.
 Similarly, a controller writer can develop application (or "service adaptation layer") code for a given TTP use case, with confidence that any switch that supports the TTP will support the relevant messages.
 TTPs will be particularly helpful in simplifying the coding of advanced OpenFlow datapath control (where many flow tables or optional functions are needed).
 Because TTPs describe the expected controller/switch messaging unambiguously, they will also improve interoperability.

 TTPs will also be helpful in testing or benchmarking contexts where participants want advance notice to ensure conformance or optimize performance.
 Such participants expect precise descriptions of what messages will be used during testing or benchmarking.
 Because TTPs describe a set of messages, matches, actions, etc, in a standard way, they provide a great means of specifying what OpenFlow features a device must support for a particular use case.
 For this reason, new use-case-oriented conformance levels are likely to be described using TTPs.

-##<a name="Do TTPs make OpenFlow control more complex?"></a>Do TTPs make OpenFlow control more complex?
+##<a name="ttp_make_complex"></a>Do TTPs make OpenFlow control more complex?
 No.  TTPs can range from simple to complex according to the complexity of the datapath that is being controlled.
 A simple TTP might describe a single flow table and require selected functionality that is specified as optional in the OF-Switch Specification.
 An example would be a very simple IPv6 router.
 Another TTP might describe two or three flow tables with only required functions, such as a layer 2 switch with ACLs and VID translation.
 Yet another TTP might include six flow tables, support switching, routing, tunneling and multicast, etc.  Describing the required datapath controls in a TTP simply provides a common reference for implementers who need to support the use case.

 As OpenFlow and SDN mature the usage of advanced OpenFlow features will increase.
 Because multiple flow tables can often improve deployment scalability, multi-tables use cases will likely become the norm over time.
 For any given use case there may be many different ways to structure the datapath control (i.e., many possible flow table patterns).
 A TTP can help manage this growing complexity by focusing implementers on a common datapath model for a given use case, promoting interoperability.

-##<a name="Do TTPs force a rigid structure on SDN, limiting programmability?"></a>Do TTPs force a rigid structure on SDN, limiting programmability?
+##<a name="ttp_rigid"></a>Do TTPs force a rigid structure on SDN, limiting programmability?
 No.  A TTP encodes decisions that must be made when programming an SDN (e.g., the switch datapath structure and controls).
 A TTP can encode any datapath structure that OpenFlow can control.
 So a TTP is a tool, used in the development process, and it does not impose any constraint on the SDN solution beyond those naturally chosen during development.
 As with any other software, if a TTP includes an undesirable constraint for a given use case, it can be re-written to remove that constraint (creating a new version of the TTP or a different TTP, as desired).

 A TTP (once written) is rigid in some ways, but also allows for some flexibility.
 There is a “meta” level of flexibility; controllers and switches may support more than one TTP, just as they may support many use cases, allowing flexibility in the selection of a TTP.
 In addition, individual TTPs can support flexibility to some degree.
 A TTP can be constructed so that all the functionality described in the TTP must be supported in the switch.
 In such case, that particular TTP would be pretty rigid; all flow tables and flow entry types, etc, would need to be supported in the switch.
 But even that TTP would not force some aspects of switch implementation, such as table size.
 A controller can discover what table sizes are supported at connection time.
 If large tables are required but only small tables are implemented, the controller can decide not to continue.

-##<a name="Do TTPs allow for optional switch capability?"></a>Do TTPs allow for optional switch capability?
+##<a name="ttp_allow_optional"></a>Do TTPs allow for optional switch capability?
 Yes.
 Additional flexibility can be included in a TTP by making some flow entry types and other functionality (such as per-entry counters) optional.
 When a TTP has optional functionality, a switch supporting the TTP may or may not implement the optional functionality.
 Sorting out whether optional functionality is available in the switch can be done at control initialization time using TTP parameters.

 Of course the idea is that a TTP should specify optional functionality only when it is not vital to the intended use case, but provides some benefit, such as monitoring or support for something that is only required in some deployments.
 In situations where the “optional” functionality is required, the controller can use parameters to learn whether a switch supports it, and can raise a flag when the functionality is not available.
 There may also be situations where the switch implements the optional functionality, but the controller does not need it.
 TTP parameter negotiation allows the controller to inform the switch that the optional functionality won’t be needed, in case the switch can benefit from that information (e.g. by enabling some resource or performance optimizations).

 TTP parameters are described in more detail in the OF-TTP spec.
 Details on negotiating TTP functionality using TTP Parameters is described in the NDM Synchronization spec.

-##<a name="If our device supports most of the messages of a TTP, can we claim support for the TTP?"></a>If our device supports most of the messages of a TTP, can we claim support for the TTP?
+##<a name="ttp_claim_support"></a>If our device supports most of the messages of a TTP, can we claim support for the TTP?
 To legitimately claim support for a TTP, a switch must implement all non-optional functionality described by the TTP.
 As mentioned above, a TTP may describe some functionality that is optional.
 Support for the TTP can be fairly claimed even if the optional functions are not supported, though product documentation should make clear what is and is not supported.
 (For consistency in the marketplace, documentation of optional functionality support should refer to the OptFunc parameter values that are or are not supported.
 (See the OF-TTP specification and example TTPs for OptFunc details.)

-##<a name="Will TTPs be required (What if I don't think they're helpful)?"></a>Will TTPs be required (What if I don't think they're helpful)?
+##<a name="ttp_required"></a>Will TTPs be required (What if I don't think they're helpful)?
 TTPs are optional; many simple use cases can be supported on a variety of devices, including ASIC-based devices, using the "classic" OpenFlow framework without TTPs.
 In addition, complex use cases can be developed on more flexible devices without using TTPs.
 And so, for use cases that only require a single flow table and no optional functionality, TTPs may be less helpful.

 But even where highly flexible switch platforms (such as virtual switches and NPU-based switches) are deployed TTPs are useful for switches to communicate support for a specific pipeline configuration to controllers.
 Applications and controllers are often developed for general situations.
 That is, they are written without knowledge of what platforms will be available.
 So it may be that a controller or application is developed using a TTP, then deployed in an environment with platforms that are capable of supporting that TTP.

-##<a name="Who is responsible for defining TTPs?"></a>Who is responsible for defining TTPs?
+##<a name="ttp_who_make"></a>Who is responsible for defining TTPs?
 Anyone, even non-ONF members, can define TTPs.
 TTP authors can have various backgrounds.

 __Switch provider__: a TTP can express how a switch family can be easily controlled through OpenFlow